campg2j003/jfw_nsh/readme.md

 !macroend ;JAWSInstallScriptItems

 ;The macro ${JawsScriptFile} SrcDir file
 ;is provided to install a script file into the proper folder based on JAWS version, current/shared, and script language.
 It should be used for installing all script files.
+For more control over how you install a file, you can use the ${JawsScriptSetPath macro.

 ;Items to be placed in the installation folder in a full install.
 Note that if this macro is not defined, makensis will generate a warning about undefined symbols which may be ignored.
 !macro JAWSInstallFullItems